 HAP recipients who wish to do so will be able to access other social housing supports such as local authority housing or housing provided by approved housing bodies, not through the current waiting list system, but through the transfer system operated by Dublin City Council.
 The HAP recipient will automatically move onto the transfer list when the HAP tenancy begins.
 The transfer list will reflect the time that the recipient previously spent on the waiting list.
 The HAP recipient will therefore be placed on the transfer list on no less favourable terms than if they remained on the waiting list.
+Households who were homeless prior to receiving a HAP tenancy will have priority on Band 1 of the Transfer List.

 Section 5.
-Approved Housing Body Housing Accommodation
+Approved Housing Body (AHB) Housing Accommodation